Hopscotch

 Nevada residents who wish to exercise their sale opt-out rights under Nevada Revised Statutes Chapter 603A may submit a request to this designated address: privacy@hopscotch.trade.
 However, please know we do not currently sell data triggering that statute's opt-out requirements.

-In some regions (like the EEA, UK, and Canada), you have certain rights under applicable data protection laws.
-These may include the right (i) to request access and obtain a copy of your personal information, (ii) to request rectification or erasure; (iii) to restrict the processing of your personal information; and (iv) if applicable, to data portability.
-In certain circumstances, you may also have the right to object to the processing of your personal information.
-You can make such a request by contacting us by using the contact details provided in the Contact Information section, below.
+Because the Company is established in the Republic of Ireland, all users (including U.S. residents) have rights under applicable European data-protection law.
+These rights may include the right (i) to request access to and obtain a copy of your personal information; (ii) to request rectification or erasure (the “right to be forgotten”); (iii) to restrict the processing of your personal information; (iv) to object to processing based on our legitimate interests or for direct marketing; and (v) where applicable, to data portability.
+You can make such a request by contacting us using the contact details provided in the Contact Information section, below.
+We will consider and act upon any request in accordance with applicable data-protection laws and within the timelines those laws require (typically within thirty (30) days under GDPR).

-We will consider and act upon any request in accordance with applicable data protection laws.
-If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to complain to your local data protection supervisory authority.
-You can find their contact details on the European Commission's website .
+If you are located in the EEA or UK and you believe we are unlawfully processing your personal information, you also have the right to lodge a complaint with your local data-protection supervisory authority.
+The supervisory authority for our Irish entity is the Irish Data Protection Commission (dataprotection.ie ).
+You can find a list of European authorities on the European Commission's website .

-If you are located in Switzerland, the contact details for the data protection authorities are available at this website .
+If you are located in Switzerland, the contact details for the data-protection authorities are available at this website .

 If you are a California resident, California law may provide you with additional rights regarding our use of your personal information.
-To learn more about your California privacy rights, see our California Statement, below.
+To learn more about your California privacy rights, see our California Statement below.

 We have implemented measures designed to secure your personal information from accidental loss and from unauthorized access, use, alteration, and disclosure.
 All information you provide to us is stored on secure servers.